he English National Curriculum consists of the following 4 main areas:

 Vocabulary, punctuation and grammar

-At Egerton these areas are taught within discrete daily Literacy lessons as well as across a range of curriculum subjects through topic based teaching.
+At Egerton these areas are taught within discrete daily English lessons as well as across a range of curriculum subjects through topic based teaching.

 Children are taught to speak and write fluently so that they can communicate their ideas and emotions to others, and through their listening others can communicate with them.
 Literature plays an important role in our teaching of English as many units of work are centred around one specific book or author.
+Other untis of teaching will be based around topic work or current issues effecting the World.
 This approach not only allows the children to carry out an in-depth study but also gives them the opportunity to develop culturally, emotionally, intellectually, socially and spiritually.

 This teaching of English at Egerton aims to provide children with a clear understanding of the spoken and written word as well as develop a life-long enjoyment of reading.